linroger/Finance-Notes-and-Marginalia/Financial Markets/Financial Asset Pricing Theory Overview/Chapter 6 - Individual optimality/The One-Period Framework.md

 \psi\cdot c\leq\psi\cdot e+\psi\cdot D.
 $$

-Adding this to (6.17), we see that any [[Pareto-Optimality and Representative Individual|feasible consumption plan]] $(c_{0},c)$ must satisfy
+Adding this to (6.17), we see that any [feasible consumption plan](../Chapter%207%20-%20Market%20equilibrium/Pareto-Optimality%20and%20Representative%20Individual.md) $(c_{0},c)$ must satisfy
 $$
 c_{0}+\psi\cdot c\leq e_{0}+\psi\cdot e.
 $$

-This is natural, since the left-hand side is the present value of the consumption plan and the right-. hand side is the present value of the endowment, which is well-defined since [[Marketed Dividends and Market Completeness|market completeness]]
+This is natural, since the left-hand side is the present value of the consumption plan and the right-. hand side is the present value of the endowment, which is well-defined since [market completeness](../Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Marketed%20Dividends%20and%20Market%20Completeness.md)

-ensures that some [[An Asset Allocation Primer|portfolio]] will provide a dividend identical to the endowment.
+ensures that some [portfolio](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) will provide a dividend identical to the endowment.
 Conversely, suppose a consumption plan $(c_{0},c)$ satisfies (6.18).
 Then it will also satisfy the conditions (6.16) and (6.17) with $D=c-e$ .
 Thus we can find the utility maximizing consumption plan by solving
 $$
 \operatorname*{max}_{c_{0},c}\mathcal{U}(c_{0},c)
 $$